Ranking and Tuning Pre-trained Models: A New Paradigm for Exploiting Model Hubs: Tuning Pre-Trained Models

-where $m_{k, c}, m_{t, c}$ are calculated by the LogME algorithm and keep fixed during training.
-The final loss would be $L_{task} + \lambda L_{Bayesian}$, with $\lambda$ a hyper-parameter to trade-off two loss terms.
+where $m_{k, c}, m_{t, c}$ are calculated by the LogME algorithm and are fixed during training.
+The final loss is $L_{task} + \lambda L_{Bayesian}$, with $\lambda$ introduced to trade off two terms.
 Because the method depends on the Bayesian approach of calculating posterior predictive distribution, we call it Bayesian Tuning, or \textbf{B-Tuning}.
-Figure~\ref{fig:btuning} describes the method in detail.
-Note that only $\phi_t$ is updated during B-Tuning while the rest PTMs $\{\phi_{k}\}_{k=1}^K$ are fixed.
+Figure~\ref{fig:btuning} describes the method and the computation graph.
+Only $\phi_t$ is updated during B-Tuning while the teacher PTMs $\{\phi_{k}\}_{k=1}^K$ are fixed.

-B-Tuning has several significant advantages over previous methods.
-First, it hides the heterogeneity among PTMs by operating at the level of features, characterizing itself as a \emph{general} solution to multiple PTMs tuning in both homogeneous and heterogeneous cases.
-Second, despite its heavy mathematical derivation, B-Tuning has a simple interpretation: it aligns features adaptively with $m$ serving as an attention-like mechanism, canceling the necessity of learning to transform features into a common space like the knowledge distillation approach.
-The advantages of B-Tuning make it theoretically suitable for multiple PTMs tuning, which is empirically demonstrated in Section~\ref{sec:exp_tuning_ptms}.
+B-Tuning has two advantages over previous methods: (1) It hides the heterogeneity among PTMs by operating at the level of features, yielding a \emph{general} solution to multiple PTM tuning for both the homogeneous and heterogeneous cases.
+(2) B-Tuning has a simple interpretation: it aligns features adaptively with $m$ serving as an attention-like mechanism, removing the necessity of learning to transform features into a shared space as in the knowledge distillation approach.
+The superiority of B-Tuning in multiple PTM tuning is empirically demonstrated in Section~\ref{sec:exp_tuning_ptms}.